maratai/crashhawk-cyberdeck/build_guide.md

 if you're *also* connecting the PiSugar battery to the rpi proper. $30 USD.

-## the regular power supply with USB-C cable
+## the regular power supply with USB-C cable bit
 I don't think you need a special one, but check the rpi 4B's power etc requirements.
 The rpi 4B receives direct power over USB-C. I inherited this too from my husband's coworker.
 About $5 to $10 USD.

 ## the smol keyboard bit
 [Serounder 2.4GHz Touchpad Keyboard,A8 Mini Rechargeable Keyboard](https://www.amazon.com/dp/B07S7BQMRY)

 About $20 USD.
 The rpi 4B is also happy to talk to a fuller size